Traditional Palette Colours

 Who are the Killers and Midwives of your Art?

 Upon visiting our local bookstore, my eye caught two titles.
 ‘The Courage to Be Disliked: The Japanese Phenomenon That Shows You How to Change Your Life and Achieve Real Happiness’ by Ichiro Kishimi and Fumitake Koga.
-And The Beauty of Everyday Things’ by Soetsu Yanai.
+And ‘The Beauty of Everyday Things’ by Soetsu Yanai.
 I did not need encouraging reviews to bring these books home.
-I hope both books will offer intellectual rigour that will influence me and my art.

 With my new books safely stored in my backpack, I walked home musing over the question of what if I had lived, like Robinson Crusoe, on an island and there was nobody to admire or criticize my art, what would be my creative take on my life, on my small island, on my spiritual growth and so on.
 Or to put it slightly different, in a void of art appreciation and art criticism, what kind of artistic development would I experience?
 Is inspiration a divine energy or a genetic trait that keeps its steady flow despite having no social relevance?
 And with the book title ‘The Courage to Be Disliked’ in mind, if inspiration is independent of art appreciation, is it also independent of being disliked?

 I have a deep and unwavering dislike for ugliness, hate, and aggression.
 My art therefore always will be beautiful, meditative, calm, and romantic because that is what flows out of me on my canvas.
-There is enough ugliness and hate, that it doesn’t need to receive more spotlight.
+There is enough ugliness and hate, that it doesn’t need more spotlight.
 (I need to make a disclaimer here for political art; artists have to paint the human predicament, thus also war, hell and death, think of Picasso’s Guernica).

 Time for some self-inquiry.
 Keep the answers to yourself and enjoy possible new insights: